CSCfi/csc-user-guide/docs/apps/nomachine.md

 * For a generic graphical remote desktop, the
 [Desktop application](../computing/webinterface/desktop.md) can be launched from the web interface.
+* For a shell (e.g. a persistent shell on a compute node), have a look at [the shell applications](../computing/webinterface/index.md#shell) on the web interface.
 * Available as interactive applications.
     * [Jupyter](../computing/webinterface/jupyter.md)
     * [Julia-Jupyter](../computing/webinterface/julia-on-jupyter.md)